BenLeggiero/semver/semver.md

-be determined by comparing each dot separated identifier from left to right until a difference is found as follows: identifiers consisting of only digits are compared numerically and identifiers with letters or hyphens are compared lexically in ASCII sort order.
+be determined by comparing each dot separated identifier from left to right until a difference is found as follows: identifiers consisting of only digits are compared numerically and identifiers with letters or hyphens are compared lexically in Unicode sort order.
 Numeric identifiers always have lower precedence than non-numeric identifiers.
 A larger set of pre-release fields has a higher precedence than a smaller set, if all of the preceding identifiers are equal.
 Example: 1.0.0-alpha < 1.0.0-alpha.1 < 1.0.0-alpha.beta < 1.0.0-beta <